Who We Are

 Communications Workgroup

-The Communications Workgroup raises awareness around the Collective’s activities and enhances its visibility.
+The Communications Workgroup raises awareness around the Coalition's activities and enhances its visibility.
 It accomplishes this goal through frequent social media posts, collaborating with other community organizations to plan virtual and in-person events, and updating and orienting members.
 The Workgroup provides guidance and brand guidelines to assist other workgroups in promoting their work and progress.

 -